Shizen/docstrap/design/Usage.md

 In the example above, the `tags` section is in the `container.article.overview` "namespace".
 Which is to say that the settings in the excerpted `tags` section apply to the "overview" section of the "article" in `container.tmpl`.
 The `tags` section has only one listing in this example (but it could have many)--the `"notes"` entry.
 This setting instructs `shinstrap` when rendering the overview section of the article element in `container.tmpl` to watch for `doclet`s with a `doclet.notes` defined.
 If such is encountered, `shinstrap` will use `listing.scaffolded.general.tmpl` to render the `doclet.notes` information.
 The general listing template in turn will look at the settings inside of `container.article.overview.tags.notes` to decide how to render the listing.
 In the example above, it emits a title in an `<h5>` element with the attribute `class='jsdoc-notes-title subsection-title'` followed by a `<div>` element with the attribute `class=jsdoc-notes-body` containing the actual data in `doclet.notes`.

+Most settings are "ignored" if not present for a given tag.
+Each scaffolded template has its own defaults for the `wrapper` and `titleWrapper` settings if neither specified nor overridden.
+The tag specifiers in the `tags` section leverage a number of general case settings:

+`wrapper` {string}
+:   The html element to generate for the list value.

+`wrapperAttributes` {string}
+:   The attributes for the `wrapper` tag.

+`outerWrapper` {string}
+:   An html element to wrap the `wrapper` in.

+`outerWrapperAttributes` {string}
+:   The attributes for the `outerWrapper` tag.

+`outermostWrapper` {string}
+:   The outer most (third) wrapping html element for the `wrapper` tag.
+Since each level is ignored individually if not specified, an `outermostWrapper` for a tag without an `outerWrapper` will effectively behave like an `outerWrapper`.

+`outermostWrapperAttributes` {string}
+:   The attributes for the `outermostWrapper` tag.

+`suppressTitle` {boolean}
+:   If `true` will instruct `shinstrap` to suppress rendering of any title or title elements.
+This invalidates all the title settings listed below.

+`titleWrapper` {string}
+:   The html element to wrap the listing's title in.

+`titleWrapperAttributes` {string}
+:   The attributes for the `titleWrapper` tag.

+`outerTitleWrapper` {string}
+:   An html element to wrap the `titleWrapper` element within.

+`outerTitleWrapperAttributes` {string}
+:   The attributes for the `outerTitleWrapper` tag.

+`titleCaption` {string}
+:   A replacement for the default title (which is based on the tag name).

+`titleContextPluralize` {object}
+:   An awkward setting 8D.
+This is an object with two keys `singular` and `plural`.
+If the associated `data` is has only one value (`length === 1`), the string value of the key `singular` will be used.
+More than one, and the `plural` value will be used for the title.

+`titleInterpolation` {string}
+:   :es6: This setting instructs `shinstrap` to interpret the provide value as a template string and use it for the listing's title.

+There are also a few more advanced setting options.

 ###### Identifying the data

 By default, in most cases, the presence of data needing to be rendered is inferred implicitly from the name of the tag.  `"notes"` above implies the presence of a `doclet.notes` value.
 If that value is not present it means that there are no notes to render for this entity.
 In the unlikely case that additional validation is required, it can be specified in a `validate` setting.
 The value of this setting is a string which must evaluate to true in order for the perspective listing to be considered "valid" or necessary for rendering.
 See [writing eval expression](#customizeOutput.templates.tags.evals) for more information.